openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

 `spec`:

-* `address`: One or more IP addresses, which will be used by Porter.
+* `address`: One or more IP addresses, which will be used by PorterLB.
 The value format can be:

   * `IP address`, for example, `192.168.0.100`.
   * `IP address/Subnet mask`, for example, `192.168.0.0/24`.